pvigier/MyGAL/README.md

 ## Known issues

 * If several points are aligned horizontally (exactly the same y-coordinate), the diagram may be incorrect.
+* At least two points are expected.
+* The algorithms are tuned to work with coordinates between 0 and 1.
+You may want to scale your data to obtain better results.

 ## Documentation